peter-leonov/webhooks-proxy-tunnel/README.md

 ## How to use

-It takes just under 10 minutes.
+It takes just under 10 minutes to set up.

 1. (5 mins) Create a [Cloudflare account](https://www.cloudflare.com/) with the default free plan.
 You can always upgrade later to the [Workers Paid](https://developers.cloudflare.com/workers/platform/pricing/) plan if you're going to test thousands of tunnels in parallel.